 A note from Mommy Frog: We have hoppin’ news!
-The ski resorts are reopening for the 2020-2021 ski season.
-In order to prevent the spread of COVID-19, some services and amenities may be temporarily suspended (such as childcare, free champagne and s’mores).
+The ski resorts have reopened for the 2020-2021 ski season.
+In order to prevent the spread of COVID-19, some services and amenities may be temporarily suspended this season (such as childcare, free champagne and s’mores).
 Hop over to our posts on the Epic Pass and what to expect during the Vail Resorts reopening for the latest news and information, including the new online ski reservation system to limit capacity on the mountain.
+Be sure to purchase lift tickets, make ski reservations and sign up for lessons in advance because everything needs to be purchased or reserved online.

 Northstar California Ski Resort is a skiing parent’s paradise.
 From the minute you pull up and are greeted with wagons to pull your gear (and tadpoles) around, you feel well taken care of.
 Northstar California skiing is perfect for families with experienced, intermediate and beginning skills on the slopes.
 You are sure to find amenities to please every member of your family.
 More than a few times, I asked myself — Why it can’t always be this easy?
 If you have never visited this North Lake Tahoe resort, our family insider’s Northstar California guide will teach you the tricks to master this mountain and get the most out of your time, including all the fun (and free or at least money-saving) things you can do off skis and snowboards.
 If you are looking for a sanity-saving tips for a family ski trip, Northstar California is highly rated by parents.